Writing a white paper is a daunting task:

 How do you choose?
 Especially when your topic is the difference between a great white paper and a dud?

 A strong topic must be narrow enough to be interesting and relevant, yet broad enough to allow for adequate research.
-There are three things to consider during your white paper planning to give you an idea of where to focus.
+There are three things to consider during your white paper planning to figure out how to choose a topic for a white paper.

 Who are your ideal customers?
 What are their major pain points as it relates to your industry?